 Number one: Newquay

-Beating some tough competition, our top rated site for coasteering in the UK has got to be the Newquay area of Cornwall.
+Beating some tough competition our top rated location to coasteer in the UK has got to be coasteering in Newquay.
 The sheer diversity of the possible coasteering sites, all within easy reach of each other makes this a perfect choice for families or adult groups.
 The north coast offers some challenging climbs and scrambles, with the rugged terrain in the Newquay area making the perfect spot to enjoy a bit of coasteering, and of course try some of the other famous Newquay pastimes including surfing.
 Advanced adventure seekers might like to explore the sea-forged crevices and caves of Porth Island, and even climb right into the face of the giant blowholes.

 Of course, there are also plenty of more gentle options for a family-friendly day of coasteering, with the exciting addition of lots of smugglers coves and rockpools along the way to keep all of the family entertained.
 No matter how many times you come to Newquay, the changing tides and landscape mean that you’re sure to find it a novel and exhilarating coasteering experience each and every time you visit!